Gloudas/cet/README.md

 #README#
 This is the readme.
 It will describe all of the entities of this project, and assist in the transition of code ownership, specifically noting where code needs change for production.

+##General Notes##
+*permissions*: Only users who should be allowed to make modifications are allowed to do so.
+For example, a non-collaborator for a project cannot access or upload/delete files, add/delete comments, or edit any project-related information - some of the buttons won't even show up, and for those that do, nothing happens when clicked and "permission denied" is flashed.

+*login*:

 ##DATABASE ENTITIES##
 ###Documents and Profile Pictures:###